Continual Adaptation of Vision Transformers for Federated Learning: Method

 At the end of each round, the server receives $\lvert C \rvert$ prompt and classifier weights collected from the active clients.
-First, we simply average these transmitted parameters to form intermediate server weights.
 Let $w_c$ indicate a weight parameter that encompasses key, prompt and classifier weights.
-We obtain the intermediate server weights by $w_{avg} = \frac{1}{C} \sum_{c \in \emph{ C}}^{} w\textsubscript{c}$.
+In the first stage, we obtain the server model by averaging client weights as: $w = \frac{1}{C} \sum_{c \in \emph{ C}}^{} w\textsubscript{c}$.
+We call these as the \textit{provisional server weights}.

-\looseness=-1 Due to data heterogeneity, the local model weights diverge which upon averaging degrade the performance of the intermediate server model.
-We therefore propose to fine-tune the server model using data-free distillation in the latent space to retain the performance of the client models.
-We generate pseudo data in the latent space of the \textit{image query} (used in prompting) which is the $D$ dimensional output space of visual encoder.
-The pseudo-data generated in this space allows us to fine-tune both the classifier and the key-prompt weights.
+\looseness=-1 Due to data heterogeneity, the local model weights diverge which degrades the performance of this aggregated model.
+We therefore propose to fine-tune the server model using data-free distillation in the latent space to prevent this degradation.
+We generate pseudo data in the latent space of the \textit{visual query $q(x) \in \mathbb{R^D}$} which is essentially the output space of the vision encoder.
+The advantage of generating in this space is that it allows us to fine-tune \textit{both} the classifier and the key-prompt weights \emph{without needing a forward-pass through the encoder}.
 We use a lightweight feedforward neural network as our conditional generator with a $D$ dimensional output.
-This generator takes as input a class label (from categories in current task $t$)and a noise vector of dimension $D_{noise}$ sampled from the standard normal distribution $\mathcal{N}(\mathbf{0},\mathbf{1})$.
+This generator takes as input a class label (from categories in current task $t$) and a noise vector of dimension $D_{noise}$ sampled from the standard normal distribution $\mathcal{N}(\mathbf{0},\mathbf{1})$.
 We encode the class label using an embedding layer and concatenate the obtained class embedding with the noise vector to form the input of the generator.
 From the generator, we obtain a pseudo latent of dimension $D$ conditioned on the class label as follows:

 where $z \in \mathbb{R}^D$ is the generated pseudo latent and $\epsilon \in \mathbb{R}^{D_{noise}} \sim \mathcal{N}(\mathbf{0},\mathbf{1})$ is the noise vector.
 For effective knowledge distillation, pseudo data should conform to the latent space of the client models.
 We optimize for a classification loss which is a weighted sum of classification losses for each individual client, similar to \cite{zhang2022finetuning}.
 The total classification loss can be given as: